julianeon/forumts/README.md

 # About

-This is a forum created with TypeScript and React, in the early stages now.
+This is a forum created with TypeScript and React, in the early stages of development.

 You can create posts and comments, and view them in the app.